YUNSUCHO/Localizing-human-pose-in-adversarial-way-with-MPII-dataset/README.md

 ## Lanmark localization

+Based on the given RGB dataset, the heatmap has been created with key-points.
+To prevent the model get over-fitting situation, data augmentation techniques, which is one of the regularization has been applied.
+Followings are the example of the RGB images in the given dataset and it's heatmap.

 <img src="https://github.com/YUNSUCHO/Localizing-human-pose-with-MPII-dataset/blob/main/READ/original.png" width="300px"/>
 <img src="https://github.com/YUNSUCHO/Localizing-human-pose-with-MPII-dataset/blob/main/READ/original1.png" width="300px"/>

 Before the augmentation techniques applied on the dataset

+Followings are the example of the RGB images in the given dataset and it's heatmap with key-points after applying the data augmentation techniques in data pre-processing part.

 <img src="https://github.com/YUNSUCHO/Localizing-human-pose-with-MPII-dataset/blob/main/READ/augmented.png" width="300px"/>
 <img src="https://github.com/YUNSUCHO/Localizing-human-pose-with-MPII-dataset/blob/main/READ/augmented1.png" width="300px"/>